-- FOR each of the board's three nominees for the board of directors (Proposal No. 1); - FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the current fiscal year ending February 3, 2024 (Proposal No. 2); - FOR the approval, on an advisory basis, of our Named Executive Officer compensation (Proposal No. 3); - FOR the approval of the amendment to the Company's Amended and Restated Bylaws to limit the liability of officers (Proposal No. 4); - FOR the approval of the amendment to the Company's Amended and Restated Bylaws to amend the limitation of liability of directors provision (Proposal No. 5); and
+- FOR each of the board's ten nominees for the board of directors (Proposal No. 1); - FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the current fiscal year ending January 31, 2026 (Proposal No. 2); - FOR the approval, on an advisory basis, of our Named Executive Officer compensation (Proposal No. 3); and - FOR the frequency of the shareholder vote on our executive compensation to be every One Year (annually) (Proposal No. 4).